Troubleshooting: Reasons Features may be stuck as Overridden

 Note: Remove this when that issue is fixed in Rules.

-NOTE: This is an incomplete page, earn yourself some karma points by continuing to transfer relevant situations from #744450: Why would a feature not revert?.
+NOTE: This page is a summary of things raised in issue.
+It is incomplete — earn yourself some karma points by continuing to transfer relevant situations from that issue.
 Thanks!